tanoconsulting/euts/README.md

         - .euts.env (can be in other locations as well)
         - teststack (can be in other locations as well)
             - ...
+        - vendor (appears as a broken symlink, but it works within the container!)
         - vendor_xxx
             - ezsystems
                 - ezplatform (for eZPlatform)
                 - ezpublish-community (for eZPublish-Community)
                 - ezpublish-legacy (for eZPublish-Community or eZPlatform with LegacyBrdige)
+                - ...
+            - ibexa (for Ibexa DXP)
                 - ...
             - ... (other dependencies)
         - ... (your bundle code)